leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

   - Introduces the concept of focalization, related to <mark style="background: #FFF3A3A6;">the narrator's point of view.</mark>
   - Differentiates focalization as part of narration from linguistic, visual, or auditive agents.

--  **Forms of Narration: First and Third Person:**
-  - Examines traditional distinctions in narration, such as first-person and third-person perspectives.
-  - Illustrates these concepts using examples from literature.

 -  **Narrative Rhetoric and Truth:**
   - Explores the <mark style="background: #FFF3A3A6;">rhetoric of truth in narration, considering character-bound and external narrators.</mark>
   - Discusses the implications of narrative forms on perceived truthfulness.